Get Outta Here!

-The colemak.org page mostly holds handy Colemak-related links.
+The colemak.org page holds some handy Colemak-related links, and a Colemak FAQ.

-"On the Prehistory of QWERTY", a scientific paper giving a credible history of how QWERTY became what it is back in the late 1800s.
+"On the Prehistory of QWERTY", a scientific paper that gives a credible history of how QWERTY became what it is back in the late 1800s.
+If you want an easier read, the Hackaday article "The Origin Of QWERTY" sums it up neatly with pretty pictures and whatnot.
 There are many myths and this paper deals with them.
 Quote: "The keyboard [...] changed into QWERTY, first to receive telegraphs, then to thrash out a compromise between inventors and producers..."

 A QWERTY layout predecessor from 1870.
 Keys that are the same in today's QWERTY are marked in gray.

-Note how the vowels and consonants are simply sorted alphabetically, the right-hand top and bottom row in reverse.
+Note how the vowels and consonants were simply sorted alphabetically, the right-hand top and the bottom row in reverse.